The polytope of all $q$-rank functions: The convex combination of paving q -matroids

 \section{The convex combination of paving \emph{q}-matroids}

 In this section we focus on the convex combination of special $q$-matroids, namely those that are \emph{paving}.
-We recall that a $q$-matroid $\mM$ is said to be paving when any of its circuits $C$ satisfies $\dim(C)\geq\text{rank}(\mM)$; see \cite{luerssen2023representabilitydirectsum}.
+We recall that a $q$-matroid $\mM$ is said to be paving when every circuit $C$ satisfies $\dim(C)\geq\text{rank}(\mM)$; see \cite{luerssen2023representabilitydirectsum}.
 We generalize the \emph{pavingness} property for rational $q$-polymatroids.
 Afterwards, we show that any convex combination of paving $q$-matroids with the same ranks gives rise to paving $q$-polymatroids.
 Furthermore, we discuss the flats and cyclic spaces of such a convex combination.

 We start with an explicit construction of paving $q$-matroids, which was proven in \cite{gluesing2022q}.